DRP60/SPaRTAN/PySPaRTAN_preRelease/README.md

 ```
 **Train the model with cross-validation**

 Along with our file specifications when running SPaRTAN_run.py, we can also specify the training parameters for SPaRTAN.
 Below are the default values for the program.
-However, SpectrumA, SpectrumB, Lamda, and rsL2 can be any float value.
+However, spectrumA, spectrumB, lamda, and rsL2 can be any float value.
 Normalization can be 'l1', 'l2', or 'max'.
 Fold can be any integer.
 This is only useful if fold = 0, otherwise cross-validation will take place.

 ```sh
  python SPaRTAN_run.py --spectrumA 1.0 --spectrumB 0.7 --lamda 0.001 --rsL2 0.001 --normalization l2 --fold 2